 With a net worth of more than $16 billion, Ray Dalio is the 91st richest person in the world.
 But he wasn’t always wealthy.
 Dalio made his first investment of $300 at 12 years old with money he earned working as a golf caddy.
 By high school, he learned the power of small investments by tripling his money.
+This same philosophy would show him how to become a millionaire and later a billionaire further on in his life.

 If you’ve set aside some cash for investing, you can follow Dalio’s example and begin building wealth.
 The key is to make well-informed investment decisions.
 To become a successful investor, look to the experts for top investing advice.
 Keep reading to learn how to invest $1,000 and make more money.